Moldova Food Guide

 Mici (Mititei)

-Grilled skinless sausages made from mixture of beef, lamb, and pork seasoned with garlic, black pepper, and traditional spices.
-Served hot off the grill with mustard and fresh bread.
-Popular at restaurants and outdoor gatherings.
+Skinless grilled sausages of beef, lamb and pork, seasoned with garlic, black pepper and other spices.
+They come straight off the grill with mustard and fresh bread, and show up at restaurants and at any outdoor gathering.

 Moldovan Wine